 "This is an exciting collaboration in which teachers and pupils are working together to discover more about our precious native woodlands and the importance of restoring Scotland’s ancient Caledonian Forest".

-ØSTFOLD UNIVERSITY COLLEGE
+ØSTFOLD UNIVERSITY COLLEGE, NORWAY

 Carol was invited, in November 2018, to work with lecturers from a wide range of faculties including Biology, Languages, Arts, Mathematics and Additional Support Need and Initial Teacher Education.
-They attended training on the Storyline approach.
+They attended training on the Storyline Approach.

-ABERFOYLE PRIMARY SCHOOL
+ABERFOYLE PRIMARY SCHOOL, SCOTLAND

 The nursery and school developed a Storyline partner project linking early years experiences and outcomes.

 The school gained an enviable reputation for hosting colleagues from Norway, Sweden, Finland, Denmark and Iceland.